Status: Revised Effective Date: 03/17/2024

 - Counseling for the psychological aspects of genetic testing

-Genomic technologies generate large amounts of data, and this increases the potential for uncertainty in managing and adapting to this information.
-Clinicians are tasked with accurately interpreting and communicating information about test validity and the reliability of test results, as well as the probability for individual patient benefit.5 Uncovering incidental findings and being overwhelmed with information are important barriers to genetic testing, particularly among vulnerable patient subgroups.6 Genetic counseling is an invaluable resource for patients undergoing genetic testing, but there are practical limitations because of the scarcity of genetic counselors relative to the current need.
-Clinicians are often required to stretch their skillsets and play a role in providing basic counseling about genetic testing and will need more training and skills to do so effectively.
-Further research is needed regarding the use of clinical practice tools to enhance patient care and uphold the clinical and ethical ideals of medical care in this complicated realm of care delivery.
+As with any genetic test, whether for screening or diagnosis, genomic technologies generate large amounts of data, and this increases the potential for uncertainty in managing and adapting to this information.
+The clinical team is tasked with accurately interpreting and communicating information about test validity and the reliability of test results, as well as the probability for individual patient benefit.2 Uncovering incidental findings and being overwhelmed with information are important possible consequences to genetic testing, particularly among vulnerable patient subgroups.3 Counseling is an invaluable resource for patients undergoing genetic screening testing, but there are practical limitations because of the scarcity of resources relative to the current need, as noted above.

 Prenatal testing using cfDNA should occur only once per fetus per pregnancy.

-Prenatal testing using cell free DNA (cfDNA) is considered medically necessary as a screening test in viable singleton or twin pregnancy ≥ 9 weeks gestation for ANY of the following chromosomal abnormalities:
+Prenatal testing using cell-free DNA (cfDNA) is considered medically necessary as a screening test in viable singleton or twin pregnancy at 9 weeks gestation or later for ANY of the following chromosomal abnormalities:

 - Trisomy 13